 Hurricane Season in Gainesville

 Worried about hurricanes?
 Florida's hurricane season runs from June 1 through November 30.
 Stay vigilant and pay attention to weather forecasts if you're visiting during this season.
 Don't panic if you see a storm coming your way.
-The National Hurricane Center provides updates eight times daily during an active storm.
+The National Hurricane Center provides updates every six hours during an active storm.
 If you're afraid that a storm may affect your trip, reach out to your travel provider for advice about what to do.

 Spring in Gainesville